mike-ward/mike-ward.github.io/_posts/2007-03-15-tollway-bill-of-rights.md

 ---
 layout: post
-title:  Tollway Bill of Rights
+title: 'Tollway Bill of Rights'
 ---
 I just spent a lovely week in Orlando with my family doing the theme park thing.
 The kids (and I) loved it.
 However, I'm considering not returning and it's for a number of reasons including the F-ing tollways.
 In this this day and age, you would think someone could come up with a better way to pay for roads (like the gas tax for instance).
 I drove 10.
 3 miles (according to Google) and it took 45 minutes because of the damn tollway.